We meet Tracee for the first (and last) time.

 Some viewers apparently stopped watching The Sopranos and even cancelled their HBO subscriptions after seeing Ralph savagely kill Tracee.
 It is, without question, a horrific act that is difficult to watch.
 But I don’t think the scene is as explicitly violent as many viewers believe it is.
 I believe Chase effectively uses the elements of film to create a heightened sense of violence so that he can reduce the actual display of violence.
 As in the scene of Melfi’s rape in 3.04, sound design and a dark color palette are used here to amplify our perception of menace and brutality.
 Ralph’s violent acts are, in some instances, visually obscured by his body, or by Tracee’s body, or by the darkness of the location, or by the distance between the camera and the actors:

 I am not trying to downplay the barbarity of the scene.
-I am only trying to point out that intelligent control of filmic elements can induce the effect of violence without being gratuitous.
+I am only trying to point out that intelligent control of filmic elements can suggest horrible acts of violence without gratuitously displaying them.
 That being said, there are moments here when the brutality is not obscured at all, when the camera holds to the unfolding cruelty without flinching.
 Vanity Fair reported that Bob Wright, who was president of NBC at the time, sent out videotapes of this scene to others in the television industry very soon after “University” aired.
 He wrote in an accompanying letter that the violence, language and nudity of HBO’s The Sopranos were having a “major impact” on the television business, and cited these characteristics as the reason why NBC could not air such a program.
 The magazine article continues,

 It is unclear what precisely Wright was getting at, but to Chase, the general intent seemed evident.
 “It was an attack,” he says.
 “There was a lot of envy that we had freedom, while they were crippled by Standards and Practices.
 But it’s not like the whole reason the show was a success is that people could say ‘fuck’ and shoot somebody in the head.
 Everything has to be appropriate to some version of reality.”